vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 **Christmas trees**, **battery powered decorations** and **outside lights** to cheer up the dark days.

 It's a lot of work to control them manually every day.\
-It's also a waste of energy when no one sees it or it a clear day.\
+It's also a waste of energy when no one sees it or it's a clear day.\
 I've made my life easier by automating them all!

 Now I also can control all my Christmas decorations from my phone in a Home Assistant dashboard.